Look at the time. Now count off 11 minutes.

 Self Preservation Theory takes an original approach to understanding the dynamics behind suicide as inextricably linked to how social relationships drive individual conceptions of self-worth.
 The idea being that the instinct for self-preservation can’t be separated from the instinctual need to contribute something of value to the social group.

 “In fact, the self in self-preservation, if you look at the theory paper, is really about the self of us,” Hunter says.
-“There is no individual without us, and so self-preservation is my preservation that comes through my contribution, as it’s valued and appreciated and makes a difference in the larger social group.”
+“There is no individual without us, and so self-preservation refers to an existential preservation that comes through individual contribution, as it’s valued and appreciated and makes a difference in the larger social group.”

 Hunter goes even further, asserting in his paper that individual identity is inextricably linked to social relationships, that we’re actually hardwired to engage in mutually beneficial relationships with others.